Training Module

 Write audit findings that are traceable to requirements and supported by documented evidence

-Produce concise audit reports with clear structure, summaries, and audience-appropriate emphasis
+Produce concise audit reports with clear structure and audience-appropriate emphasis

 Verify closure using appropriate evidence and proportionate effectiveness checks

-Distinguish observation, nonconformity, and other agreed finding types using consistent criteria
+Distinguish observation, nonconformity, and other finding types using consistent criteria

-Specify what “adequate action definition” looks like (ownership, clarity, due date, measurable completion) without designing the improvement system
+Specify effective action definitions without designing the improvement system

-Run a follow-up routine that tracks actions, applies escalation paths, and avoids symbolic closure
+Run a follow-up routine that tracks actions and applies escalation paths to avoid symbolic closure

 Learning materials